-The NaumaiNZ website https://naumainz.studyinnewzealand.govt.nz/help-and-advice/personal-wellbeing/staying-safe-in-new-zealand has a lot of information about keeping yourself safe in New Zealand.
+The NaumaiNZ website Staying safe in New Zealand | NauMai NZ (studywithnewzealand.govt.nz) has a lot of information about keeping yourself safe in New Zealand.

 ID Card and Emergency Number

 In the Orientation session on your first day, we will give you your ID card.